Kristen-Shen/Kristen-Shen.github.io/e-cigarette/README.md

 - `e-cigarette-data.csv` & `new_flavor.csv`: data filtered to create the [bar chart](https://www.datawrapper.de/_/h1PCX/?v=3) and the [line chart](https://github.com/Kristen-Shen/Kristen-Shen.github.io/blob/main/e-cigarette/my_chart_final.png)
 - `nyts-dataset-codebook`: reference to the National Youth Tabacco Survey's methodology and all questions
     - Currently the survey’s datasets post-2019 are not available due to President Trump’s Executive Orders.
-- `E-Cigarette Legislation Youth Access.csv`: numerical evaluation of e-cigarette legislation's degree of seriousness; used for the [heat map](https://www.datawrapper.de/_/qARKD/)and the [table](https://kristen-shen.github.io/e-cigarette/)
+- `E-Cigarette Legislation Youth Access.csv`: numerical evaluation of e-cigarette legislation's degree of seriousness; used for the [heat map](https://www.datawrapper.de/_/qARKD/) and the [table](https://kristen-shen.github.io/e-cigarette/)
     - original dataset is available to download [here](https://healthdata.gov/dataset/CDC-STATE-System-E-Cigarette-Legislation-Youth-Acc/4a8m-9cpy/about_data)

 ## 📝 Contact me!